pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1268 Stressed

+Today I have some stress in my day.
+I don't know how to execute python task in another thread like Java, I need to discover this step, also how to do TDD with Python in a good way.
+I was stressed a lot of learning unit testing with Python.

 ##### Day 1267 Software Development Flow

 Today I continue to designing my best software development flow.
 When I start any type of project, I need to apply to